-Contributing population = $$\frac{\text{Calculated total average flow } (\text{m}^3/\text{day})}{0.27 \, (\text{m}^3/\text{day})}$$
+Contributing population = $\frac{\text{Calculated total average flow (m3/day)}}{0.27 (m3/day)}$

 - 4.1.3.2 Under normal condition, peaking factors (excluding stormwater allowance) are applicable to planning sewerage facilities receiving flow from new upstream sewerage systems which essentially have no misconnections and defects for infiltration.
-If the service conditions of the upstream sewerage systems for the planning horizons under consideration are unclear, peaking factors (including stormwater allowance) shall be used. - 4.1.3.3 Considering all kinds of sewerage systems, it is found that the use of rising main would have constraints on future operation, high maintenance cost as well as potential environmental nuisances, and is therefore not recommended.
+If the service conditions of the upstream sewerage systems for the planning horizons under consideration are unclear, peaking factors (including stormwater allowance) shall be used.
+For the design purpose, the peaking factors (including stormwater allowance) shall be used. - 4.1.3.3 Considering all kinds of sewerage systems, it is found that the use of rising main would have constraints on future operation, high maintenance cost as well as potential environmental nuisances, and is therefore not recommended.
 On-site sewage treatment plant, such as membrane bio-reactor treatment plant, is the recommended solution.
 During the infrequent festive days in a years, detention tanks and portable toilets can be used for temporary storage of sewage.